cjdbarlow/bedside-notebook/disease/endo/hyperthyroidism.md

 ###Thyroid Storm
 Exacerbation of hyperthyroidism that:
 * May be life threatening
-* Occurs durring periods of stress
+* Occurs during periods of stress
+* May occur up to 18 hours post-operatively
 * Manifests with:
 	* Tachycardia
+	* Tachyarrhythmia
 	* ↑ Pulse pressure
+	* Cardiac failure/cardiovascular collapse
 	* Altered mental state
 	Anxiety, psychosis, coma.
 	* Profound hyperthermia